 Winter can bring many challenges for dogs and, just like us, dry skin is one of the more common ailments the cold weather can inflict.

 It's not just Winter or a change in weather that can be the underlying cause of itchy, flaky skin in dogs.
-So this month, with the help of Veterinary Nurse, Siobhan Griffin who is part of the Lintbells team, we are looking at some of the most common signs as well as giving top tips on how to manage your dog’s skin.
+We've enlisted the help of Veterinary Nurse, Siobhan Griffin who is part of the Lintbells team, to explain some of the most common causes of flaky skin in dogs as well as getting her top tips on how to manage your dog’s skin more generally.

 Siobhan begins by telling us, "There are 8 million dogs in the UK and up to 1.2 million (15%) have skin sensitivities, so it’s a very common concern for dog owners.”